-- (a) an Annual Report;

-- (b) a Power of Attorney; and

-- (c) an Accountant's Report, unless exempt pursuant to Rule 1605.

-(2) A firm shall, within three months after termination of practice or termination of the existence of the firm or association in or with which a member formerly practised, deliver or cause to be delivered to the Executive Director:
+- (a) an Annual Report; - (b) a Power of Attorney; and - (c) for firms with trust accounts, the Trust Safety Administration Fee, pursuant to Rule 1605. - (2) A firm shall, within three months after termination of practice or termination of the existence of the firm or association in or with which a member formerly practised, deliver or cause to be delivered to the Executive Director an Annual Report. - (3) The Executive Director may approve a firm's written request that the firm's Annual Report cover a time period greater than 12 months. - (4) The Annual Report and Power of Attorney filed for the purposes of this Rule must be completed in a form prescribed by the Executive Director.

-- (a) an Annual Report;

-- (b) a Power of Attorney; and

-- (c) an Accountant's Report, if required.

-(3) The Executive Director may approve a firm's written request that the firm's Accountant's Report cover a time period greater than 12 months.

-(4) The Annual Report, Accountant's Report, and Power of Attorney filed for the purposes of this Rule must be completed in a form acceptable to the Executive Director.

-Exemption from Filing Accountant's Report

-1605(1) The Executive Director may exempt a firm from the filing of the documents referred to in subrule 1604(1) for that time period if the firm satisfies the Executive Director that during the most recent completed fiscal period or during the partial fiscal period immediately preceding ceasing or terminating practice, the firm:

-- (a) did not maintain a trust bank account or handle trust money at any time; or - (b) only used a trust bank account or handled trust money as a member of a firm required to file an annual trust account report; - (c) has not withdrawn any funds held in trust; - (d) was employed exclusively by a government body, except the Saskatchewan Legal Aid Commission and did not practise law outside the scope of that employment; - (e) has complied with Part 15 of these Rules; and - (f) within the time referred to in subrule 1604(1), has delivered to the Executive Director a statutory declaration in a form approved by the Executive Director.
+$[Rule\ 1604(1)(c)\ amended;\ (2)\ amended\ and\ (a)-(c)\ removed;\ (3)\ and\ (4)\ amended,\ October\ 28,\ 2022]$

+Trust Safety Administration Fee

+1605(1) A firm with one or more trust accounts shall submit to the Executive Director an annual Trust Safety Administration Fee in the amount of \$500.

-(2) The Society may establish criteria upon which it may exempt a firm from the filing of document referred to in subrule 1604(1)(c).
+(2) The Society may establish criteria upon which it may exempt a firm from payment of the Trust Safety Administration Fee.